 18. The Adirondacks, New York

-Although the fall is high season in the Adirondack Mountains in upstate New York, summer temperatures are perfect for enjoying everything the area has to offer.
+Summer temperatures are great for enjoying everything the Adirondacks have to offer.
 The mountains make for great hikes, and the cool lakes are perfect for water sports.
-Saranac Lake near Lake Placid is perfect for kayaking, canoeing, and boating.
+Saranac Lake near Lake Placid is ideal for kayaking, canoeing, and boating.
+Because autumn is high season (for the leaves changing color), June will be much quieter.

 17. Charleston, South Carolina

 Wait, but isn’t Charleston wonderful to visit any time of year?
 Well, sure.
 But June is particularly lovely.
-The whole city comes to life with festivals that are unique to the city, like the Charleston Rum Festival and Carifest Caribbean Carnival.
+The whole city comes to life with unique festivals, like the Charleston Rum Festival and Carifest Caribbean Carnival.
 The city also hosts an epic Juneteenth Freedom celebration, which highlights its Black heritage and culture.

 16. Gatlinburg, Tennessee

 Although June is the beginning of high season in Gatlinburg, its proximity to Great Smoky Mountains National Park makes it ideal for summer fun.
-The climate in Gatlinburg in June is mildly warm, with an average high of just 84 degrees — perfect for exploring.
+The climate here in June is mildly warm, with an average high of just 84 degrees — perfect for exploring.

 15. Nashville, Tennessee

 Not only is the weather in the country music capital beautiful in June, it is also prime time for festivals.
-The American Artisan Festival happens in mid-June, which attracts artists from all around the country who showcase their work, including blown glass, weavings, jewelry, pottery, quilts, and so much more.
+The American Artisan Festival happens mid-month, attracting artists from all around the country who showcase their work, including blown glass, weavings, jewelry, pottery, quilts, and more.
 Other June festivals include the Country Music Association Festival, Nashville Pride, and Taste of Music City.

 14. New Orleans, Louisiana

 All right, I know what you’re thinking.
 Didn’t she already say that NOLA was awesome in the spring?
 Yes, yes I did.
-However, New Orleans is just as epic in June.
+However, it’s just as epic in June.
 There really is so much to do in New Orleans at any time of the year, but June is particularly fun because of the number of festivals and events.

-Grab an outdoors table on Bourbon Street for some delicious Southern food and perhaps even some live jazz.
-And even though it’s also touristy, a trip to the Crescent City isn’t complete without a stop for beignets at Café du Monde.
+Grab an outdoors table on Bourbon Street for some delicious Southern food and live jazz.
+And though it’s also touristy, a trip to the Crescent City isn’t complete without a stop for beignets at Café du Monde.
 (If you’re vegan and not sure about where to eat in New Orleans, check out our vegan food guide!)

 Visit the charming Garden District, too, and the Bywater neighborhood, where you’ll find the city’s best art and culture scene.